Restoring a Project from a File-based Archive

 - If you want to use an archive that is not displayed in the Archives list: open a volume displayed in the local devices and navigate to the archive.
 Select it and click Open Archive.

-Navigate the contents of the archive, and click the project to restore to select it.
+Navigate the contents of the archive and select the project to restore.
 You can recognize a project by its icon:

 Click Restore Project.
 If the archive spans multiple segments, Flame might prompt you to locate a specific one.

 Flame starts restoring the project.
-The actual duration of the archive process depends on the size of the project.
+The actual duration of the restore process depends on the size of the project.

 You cannot use the application while Flame restores your project.
 Cancel the process at any time by clicking anywhere on the screen.